Analysis | The battle to break up Big Tech has just begun

 Facebook cheered the news as validation that it competes fairly, ahead of its Tuesday launch of a newsletter product that once again copies key features from smaller rivals (while undercutting them on price).
 Investors sent its stock soaring past a market capitalization of $1 trillion.
 Headlines described it as a major blow to attempts to rein in Big Tech.
 Has the hot antitrust summer fizzled prematurely?

 Not exactly.
-Antitrust experts have warned from the start that cutting the tech industry’s Goliaths down to size would take more than one slingshot — and likely, many years.
+Antitrust experts have warned from the start that cutting the tech industry’s Goliaths down to size would take more than one slingshot — and, likely, many years.
 The first wave of trustbusting in the United States took the better part of two decades, from the early 1900s to World War I. The federal antitrust case against Microsoft lasted nine years from the inquiry’s opening in 1992 to settlement in 2001.
 Anyone expecting a quick end to the battle over Big Tech was misguided.

 The same goes for anyone who now thinks Facebook is in the clear.
 For one thing, the judge dismissed the FTC’s complaint without prejudice, offering a blueprint for it to address his objections and a 30-day window to refile.
 It will do so under the leadership of Khan, who was sworn in June 15 as FTC chair.
 It’s a chance for Khan to put her stamp on a suit that was initially filed under a Republican-led FTC last year in what some critics felt was a rushed process.

-In the meantime, the judge’s swift dismissal helps the breakup bill’s backers to illustrate their point: that the existing antitrust regime is ill-equipped to reckon with the market power of dominant Internet platforms.
+In the meantime, the judge’s swift dismissal helps supporters of the breakup bill illustrate their point: that the existing antitrust regime is ill-equipped to reckon with the market power of dominant Internet platforms.
 Built for industries in which defining the market is straightforward, and informed by decades of laissez-faire court precedent dating to the late 1970s, the status quo in American antitrust law is what has allowed Apple, Microsoft, Amazon, Alphabet and Facebook to become the country’s five largest companies by market capitalization.
 The FTC’s complaint against Facebook documented ample evidence that the company has wielded its size as a cudgel against competitors for years, yet was thrown out by a judge who was more interested in how the company meets the conventional definition of monopoly in a single, specific market.

 “It’s a little ridiculous,” said Singer.
 “If Facebook doesn’t have monopoly power, nobody does.”

-For Singer, the takeaway is that the proper vehicle for tech breakups is legislation, not antitrust court battles.
-Tech’s leading critics on Capitol Hill, including Rep. Ken Buck (R-Colo.) and Sen. Amy Klobuchar (D-Minn.) rallied around similar arguments Monday.
-“Advocates for legislative reforms are going to say this shows why we need new statutes,” former Republican FTC Chair William E. Kovacic told The Post.
+For Singer, the takeaway is that the proper vehicle for tech breakups is legislation, not court battles.
+Tech’s leading critics on Capitol Hill, including Rep. Ken Buck (R-Colo.) and Sen. Amy Klobuchar (D-Minn.), rallied around similar arguments Monday.
+“Advocates for legislative reforms are going to say this shows why we need new statutes,” former Republican FTC chair William E. Kovacic told The Post.
 “This will be their chief example.”
-David Segal, executive director of the left-leaning digital rights group Demand Progress, said the ruling suggests legislation should “leave the courts with as little discretion as possible.”
+David Segal, executive director of the left-leaning digital-rights group Demand Progress, said the ruling suggests legislation should “leave the courts with as little discretion as possible.”

 It’s noteworthy from a political standpoint that an antitrust suit filed by Donald Trump’s FTC was dismissed by a federal judge appointed by Barack Obama.
 Republican lawmakers who had supported the lawsuits but balked at a legislative overhaul might now be more inclined to support the latter.
 Over the weekend, House GOP leader Kevin McCarthy (R-Calif.) had sought to counter the antitrust package by laying out a plan that focused instead on expediting antitrust court processes while holding platforms liable for content moderation.
 The Facebook ruling should make it clear that if the goal is reining in online platforms, expedited court rulings aren’t the answer.

 That’s not to say change will come easy.
 The antitrust bills with the best chance to become law in the short term are still those that reform the system around the edges, such as one that would raise merger filing fees to increase federal antitrust enforcement funding.
 Jayapal’s breakup bill doesn’t even have a Senate equivalent at this point.
 And tech lobbyists going all-out to oppose such a measure are finding sympathetic ears on both sides of the aisle.
-On Tuesday, Majority Leader Steny H. Hoyer said the package isn’t ready for a full House vote, adding that Congress’s approach should be “constructive, not destructive.”
+On Tuesday, Majority Leader Steny H. Hoyer (Md.) said the package isn’t ready for a full House vote, adding that Congress’s approach should be “constructive, not destructive.”

 What’s clear at this point is that the political terrain has shifted.
 Even the business-friendly politicians now at least pay lip service to the notion that Big Tech has grown too powerful, and the reformers’ ranks are gradually growing.
 The obstacles to breakups via the courts remain formidable.
 But the long, rocky road toward reworking the country’s competition laws may have just gotten a bit more navigable.